Navier–Stokes equations: Viscous three-dimensional periodic solutions

 where $k = 2 \pi/L$ is the wave number and the velocity components are normalized so that the average kinetic energy per unit of mass is $U_0^2/2$ at $t = 0$.

 The pressure field is obtained from the velocity field as $p = p_0 - \rho_0 \| \boldsymbol{u} \|^2/2$ (where $p_0$ and $\rho_0$ are reference values for the pressure and density fields respectively).

 Since both the solutions belong to the class of Beltrami flow, the vorticity field is parallel to the velocity and, for the case with positive helicity, is given by $\omega =\sqrt{3} \, k \, \boldsymbol{u}$.

-These solutions can be regarded as a generalization in three dimensions of the classic two-dimensional Taylor-Green Taylor–Green vortex.
+These solutions can be regarded as a generalization in three dimensions of the classic two-dimensional Taylor–Green vortex.

+OpenAI announcement

+On 8 September 2026, artificial intelligence company OpenAI announced it had solved the Millennium Prize Problem on the existence and smoothness of the Navier–Stokes equations in three-dimensional Euclidean space.
+OpenAI stated that the solution to the problem, a counterexample that refers to statements C and D of the problem statement, was developed by its researchers using as many as 10,000 coordinated agents running an internal frontier model, along with a formalization in the Lean proof assistant.
+The claim has not been verified by external mathematicians or the Clay Mathematics Institute, while OpenAI stated it would not claim the Millennium Prize.
+The announcement was accompanied by a priority dispute with Levent Alpöge (employed at rival AI company Anthropic) and Tristan Buckmaster, who had derived a set of closely related results on the Euler equations.
+The method used to generate the claimed solution built upon a method developed by Diego Córdoba and Luis Martínez Zoroa in 2023 to prove blowup phenomena in related fluid equations.

 Wyld diagrams

 Wyld diagrams are bookkeeping graphs that correspond to the Navier–Stokes equations via a perturbation expansion of the fundamental continuum mechanics.
 Similar to the Feynman diagrams in quantum field theory, these diagrams are an extension of Mstislav Keldysh's technique for nonequilibrium processes in fluid dynamics.
 In other words, these diagrams assign graphs to the (often) turbulent phenomena in turbulent fluids by allowing correlated and interacting fluid particles to obey stochastic processes associated to pseudo-random functions in probability distributions.